jlguenego/node-expose-sspi/README.md

 npm start
 ```

-Open a Google Chrome web browser and go to the requested URL (`http://localhost:3000` for `examples\express-simple`).
+Open a Google Chrome web browser and go to the requested URL (for instance `http://localhost:3000` for `examples\express-simple`).

 ## Development